Welcome one and all! Before I get to the winner and sharing all of the amazing people who entered the contest, special thanks to the judges:

 All the Stories!

-Loot Table by
+Loot Table by Luke H

-Little Man & the Moonlight Darlings by
+Little Man & the Moonlight Darlings by Sean Thomas McDonnell

-The Third Lamppost From The Left by
+The Third Lamppost From The Left by Wendy Cockcroft

-Claws by
+Claws by L.G.
+Wells

-The Sinister Slumber of Forever by
+The Sinister Slumber of Forever by Ken Beyer

 WHAT’S NEXT?